latifahassan/latifahassan/README.md

+💫 About Me:

 Hey there!
-I'm [Your Name], a passionate and driven software developer with a vision for a more sustainable future.
+I'm Latifa, a passionate and driven software developer with a vision for a more sustainable future.
 My journey in the tech world has been nothing short of exciting, and I'm thrilled to share a glimpse of it with you.

 🔭 Currently, I'm pouring my energy into a full-stack application that's all about fostering sustainable living.
 Imagine a platform where people can trade unwanted clothes for items they truly desire.
 By tackling the issue of clothing waste and landfill overflow, I believe we can make a significant impact on our environment.